HeliumProject/Core/README.md

 Platform is designed to provide minimal functional wrappers, and not designed to go to a lot of effort to create convenience to the user.
 This is designed to make Platform easier to port since it is the most fundamental component of the Helium stack.

+Platform currently supports:
+* Windows
+* MacOSX
+* Linux

+However, Platform trys to consume POSIX APIs wherever possible (and reasonable), so porting to other POSIX platforms isn't a ground-up implementation.

 Implementation
 ==============